 - Whole food dips, such as hummus (to enjoy with your chopped veg!)

 Find whole food options

 If out and without food from home, seek out nourishing and whole food alternatives by ducking into a supermarket as opposed to a convenience store.
 Choose a banana over a chocolate bar, or hummus with carrot, cucumber or snow peas to dip rather than a white bread-margarine-fake-cheese-and-ham sandwich.

 Fortunately, healthier take-out or ready-made food options are increasingly available and needn’t cost the earth!

 The take home

 Be flexible, and be kind to yourself.
-If you are eating out for a special occasion, eat what you feel like on the day and enjoy it – this is a treat!
-But for the regular Thursday Thai takeaway, consider the above and choose an option more likely to nourish, and not punish, your body.
+If you are eating out for a special occasion, eat what you feel like on the day and enjoy it!
+But if you eat out regularly, consider the above and choose options more likely to nourish, not punish, your body.